 Additionally, in "The League of Villains", Jimmy built a wormhole generator: the Wormhole Generator 9000.
 The invention sent all of Retroville (except Jimmy, the gang and Tee) to the prehistoric past with no hope of ever returning, until Jimmy appears.
 This can't really count as a time-traveling-machine, though, since Jimmy had to disrupt the wormhole in order to get all of Retroville back to their time (leaving the bad guys in the past).

 In another episode, Jimmy invented a small gizmo which could accelerate or reverse time.
 And he ended up in the past by it, so he had to use Bamboo Technology in order to get them back.
 Ultimately, someone uses the gizmo on all of Retroville, sending them back to the point where the adventure didn't even start!
 "Deja vu"!

 In Xiaolin Showdown the ineffectual villain Jack Splicer had apparently built a working Terminator-style time machine years ago.
-It only goes backwards and there's no forward counterpart since he was never able to provide sufficient power to make it useful (he could only go back about a minute in time).
+It only goes backwards and there's no forward counterpart since he was never able to provide sufficient power to make it useful (he could only go back two seconds in time).

 In Beast Wars any ship equipped with Transwarp Cells has Back to the Future style time travel.
 This includes ships that were never intended for Time Travel, like the Autobot Shuttle the Maximals use at the end of the series.

 The whole Golden Disc plot involves the original Megatron leaving a message for his descendants, expecting transwarp drives to develop to the point where they can be used to travel to a specific point in time in order to alter the course of the Autobot-Decepticon war.